Jagiellonian dynasty: Name

 The name comes from Jogaila (Jagiełło), the first Grand Duke of Lithuania to become King of Poland.
-In Polish, the dynasty is known as Jagiellonowie and the patronymic form: Jagiellończyk; in Lithuanian it is called Jogailaičiai, in Belarusian Яґайлавічы (Jagajłavičy), in Hungarian Jagelló, and in Czech Jagellonci, as well as Jagello or Jagellon in Latin.
+In Polish, the dynasty is known as Jagiellonowie and the patronymic form: Jagiellończyk; in Lithuanian it is called Jogailaičiai, in Belarusian Яґайлавічы (Jagajłavičy), in Ukrainian Яґайловичі (Yagaylovychi), in Hungarian Jagelló, in Croatian Jagelovići, in Slovak Jagelovci, and in Czech Jagellonci, as well as Jagello or Jagellon in Latin.
 Etymologically, the name Jogaila means "strong rider", from the Lithuanian words joti (to ride) and gailus (strong, powerful).

 Pre-dynasty background

 The rule of Piasts, the earlier Polish ruling house (c.
 962–1370) had ended with the death of King Casimir III the Great.
 Gediminids, the immediate predecessors of the first Jagiellonian, were rulers of medieval Lithuania with the title of Grand Duke.
 Their realm, the Grand Duchy of Lithuania, was chiefly inhabited by Lithuanians and Ruthenians.

 Jogaila, the eponymous first ruler of the Jagiellonian dynasty, started as the Grand Duke of Lithuania.
-As a result of the Union of Krewo he then converted to Christianity and married the 12-year-old Queen Hedwig of Poland (daughter of King Louis I of Hungary from the Angevins Dynasty).
+As a result of the Union of Krewo he then converted to Christianity and married the 12-year-old Queen Jadwiga of Poland (daughter of King Louis I of Hungary from the Angevins Dynasty).
 Thereby he became King of Poland as her co-ruler.
-Hedwig died in 1399, and as her and Jogaila's daughter, Princess Elizabeth, died as infant, Jogaila lost inheritance rights to Polish crown for his future descendants, but he remained the King of Poland as elected ruler.
+Jadwiga died in 1399 and, as her and Jogaila's daughter, Princess Elizabeth, died as infant, Jogaila lost inheritance rights to Polish crown for his future descendants, but he remained the King of Poland as elected ruler.
 He eventually went to have 4 more children and started a Jagiellonian dynasty, whose members continued to be elected as monarchs of Poland.

-Seal of Jadwiga of Poland, the last hereditary ruler of Poland and Jogaila's first wife.